Andrey Vyshinsky: Post-Second World War

-He was responsible for the Soviet preparations for the trial of the major German war criminals by the International Military Tribunal.
+Vyshinsky was responsible for the Soviet preparations for the trial of the major German war criminals by the International Military Tribunal.
 In 1953, he was among the chief figures accused by the U.S. Congress Kersten Committee during its investigation of the Soviet occupation of the Baltic states.
 The positions he held included those of vice-premier (1939-1944), Deputy Minister of Foreign Affairs (1940-1949), Minister of Foreign Affairs (1949–1953), academician of the Academy of Sciences of the Soviet Union from 1939, and permanent representative of the Soviet Union to the United Nations.

 Death

 Vyshinsky died on 22 November 1954 in New York City.
 His body was returned to Moscow by a special flight, and his ashes buried at the Kremlin Wall Necropolis.

 Scholarship

-Vyshinsky was the director of the Academy of Sciences of the Soviet Union's Institute of State and Law.
+Vyshinsky was the director of the Academy of Sciences of the Soviet Union's Institute of State and Law (ISL).
 Until the period of de-Stalinization, the Institute of State and Law was named in his honor.
 During his tenure as director of the ISL, Vyshinsky oversaw the publication of several important monographs on the general theory of state and law.